Canadian-owned. Canadian-delivered. Canadian data residency.

 Discovery

-Process mapping session.
+Process mapping session at your Canadian office or over Teams.
 We document the current workflow, identify the trigger, map the steps, and define success criteria before writing a single line of logic.

 Week 2–4